QizarBilal/QizarBilal/README.md

 <div align="center">
 <sub>
-Engineered with intent • Designed for impact • Built to last
+Built with intent • Focused on engineering • Designed to be remembered
 </sub>
 </div>